schollii/pypubsub/docs/index.rst

    b.
 The MDS of a child topic cannot be more restrictive than that of a parent topic;
    c.
 Once the MDS is set for a topic, it never changes during the runtime of an application.

-4. Message Listener: All message listeners are callables that get registered with Pypubsub in order to receive messages of a given topic, and must have a signature that is compatible with the topic's MDS.
+4. Message Listener: All message listeners are callables that get registered with PyPubSub in order to receive messages of a given topic, and must have a signature that is compatible with the topic's MDS.
 5. Message Delivery: